ProteinCalc Logo

 100 kg / 220 lb100-120 g33-40 g/meal25-30 g/meal

-Daily range uses 1.0-1.2 g/kg.
-Active older adults or those recovering from illness may need more with medical guidance.
+Daily range uses 1.0-1.2 g/kg as general education.
+Active older adults or those recovering from illness may need a different range with medical guidance.

 Prioritize Breakfast